-When you're craving a sweet treat but don't want to eat a full dessert, you might opt for a decadent Ferrero Rocher chocolate (or two).
-But have you ever stopped to think about Ferrero Rocher nutrition?
-They might look small, but they're high in calories.
+When you're craving a sweet treat but don't want to eat a full dessert, you might opt for a delicious Ferrero Rocher chocolate (or two).
+And that's OK because Ferrero Rocher nutrition shows that it can be a good portion-controlled snack that's enjoyed in moderation.

 Ferrero Rocher Nutrition

-As a refresher, a Ferrero Rocher chocolate features a roasted hazelnut surrounded by a smooth hazelnut filling wrapped in a thin crisp wafer and fully encased in creamy milk chocolate and diced hazelnuts.
+Ferrero Rocher chocolate features a roasted hazelnut surrounded by a smooth hazelnut filling wrapped in a thin crisp wafer and fully encased in creamy milk chocolate and chopped hazelnuts.
 It's then wrapped in eye-catching gold foil for an even richer presentation.

 Ferrero Rocher Health Facts